theicfire/makefiletutorial/src/index.md

 int main() { return 0; }
 ```

-Now we can create this file called `Makefile`:
+Then create the Makefile (called `Makefile`, as always):
 ```makefile
 blah:
 	cc blah.c -o blah
 ```
 This time, try simply running `make`.
 Since there's no target supplied as an argument to the `make` command, the first target is run.
 In this case, there's only one target (`blah`).
 The first time you run this, `blah` will be created.
 The second time, you'll see `make: 'blah' is up to date`.
+That's because the `blah` file already exists.
 But there's a problem: if we modify `blah.c` and then run `make`, nothing gets recompiled.

 We solve this by adding a prerequisite:
 ```makefile